Gendi-kinji/MedicaMystic/README.md

 # Project: Drug Dispensing tool
 ## Purpose of the project
-This project focuses on developing a web-based drug dispensing tool that allows the management of drugs, as well as the dispensing of drugs to patients
+This project focuses on developing a web-based drug dispensing tool that allows the management of drugs, as well as the dispensing of drugs to patients.

 ---